continuedev/continue/docs/docs/customize/model-providers/top-level/bedrock.md

 slug: ../bedrock
 ---

-Amazon Bedrock is a fully managed service that provides access to various foundation models from various AI companies through a single API, offering capabilities for building secure and responsible generative AI applications.
+Amazon Bedrock is a fully managed service on AWS that provides access to foundation models from various AI companies through a single API.

 ## Chat model